 Connecting the maryland bridge to a cuspid and incisor is more likely to cause adhesion failure at the incisor.
 This adhesion failure can lead to decay if not detected.
 Best methd for the one wing is to connect it to the canine.
 Keep the prep in enamel with a Yamahita design.
 Use non-precious metal, like Rexillium III, sandblast it and bond with MDP containing material like Panavia.
 Keep the metal supraginigval due to metal sensitivity.
 Do not let the lab electrolytically etch the non-precious metal, you can just blast it with aluminum oxide before bonding it.
 Don’t wash off the residual sand, simply apply your MDP containing resin.

 What is a Yamashita prep design?

 Yamashita adhesion bridges use intra-enamel grooves on mesial and distal.
-I heard about it on this dentaltown thread.
-In that thread it said Botelho et al. has a study showing the Yamashita prep design, but I looked at the study and found that is not the case.
+We heard about this on a dentaltown thread.
+In that thread it says Botelho et al. has a study showing the Yamashita prep design, but we do not see that in the study.
 Here is what the study says, “As this study was retrospective, it was not possible to describe the biomechanical variables of the prostheses, such as thickness of retainer and use of grooves, pins, or cingulum rests, and these variables were therefore not controlled.”
-Frankly, I can not find a great description or picture of it anywhere.
+Frankly, we can not find a great description or picture of it anywhere.

 What is the Maryland bridge dental code?